Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Technical preliminaries

-For the upper bounds on the mixing time of the dynamics on the whole tree, we also use the following well-known relationship between the mixing time and the inverse of the log-Sobolev constant (see e.g. \cite{DS}):
+For the upper bounds on the mixing time of the dynamics on the whole tree, we also use the following well-known relationship between the mixing time and the inverse of the log-Sobolev constant (see, e.g., \cite{DS} for more details):

-Readers can refer to Section \ref{logsobolev} or \cite{DS} for definitions and more details about the log-Sobolev constant.

 To lower bound the mixing and relaxation times we analyze the conductance.
-The conductance of the Markov chain on $\Omega$ with transition matrix $P$ is given by $ \Phi=\min_{S\subseteq\Omega} \{\Phi_S\} $, where $\Phi_S$ is the conductance of a specific set $S \subseteq V$ defined as
+The conductance of the Markov chain on $\Omega$ with transition matrix $P$ is given by $ \Phi=\min_{S\subseteq\Omega} \{\Phi_S\} $, where $\Phi_S$ is the conductance of a specific set $S \subseteq \Omega $ defined as

 Thus, a general way to find a good upper bound on the conductance is to find a set $S$ such that the probability of escaping from $S$ is relatively small.
-The well-known relationship between the relaxation time and the conductance is established in \cite{LawlerSokal} and \cite{SinclairJerrum} and we will use the form
+The well-known relationship between the relaxation time and the conductance is established in~\cite{LawlerSokal} and~\cite{SinclairJerrum}, and we will use the form

 for proving the lower bounds.